yanasirina/kavyar_file_editor/README.md

 This program also translates russian text in english, if submitter forgot to translate it theirselves.

 ## Example of work
-There is a directory 'example' in this project that includes folders that were made by Kavyar, main.py and files created using it.
+There is a directory 'folders' in this project that includes folders that were made by Kavyar, and files created using this app.
 In this directory you can see how the program works.

 ## The idea of the project